 Zelle, a peer-to-peer payment app, is under fire for enabling fraudulent transfers between customers and scammers.
+(Here are the executive contacts for Zelle.)
 There’s an ongoing class action suit against Bank of America that claims the financial institution downplayed “huge” security risks of linking Zelle to one of its bank accounts.

 The Consumer Financial Protection Bureau (CFPB) is reportedly preparing new guidance that would require banks to reverse fraudulent transfers.
 Several banks that participate in Zelle, including Bank of America, JPMorgan Chase and Wells Fargo, are reportedly on the verge of announcing plans to refund some customers for fraudulent purchases made through Zelle.

 There are so many ways to lose money, not only through Zelle, but other money transfer services like PayPal and Venmo.
 By the way, here’s my guide on how to get an unauthorized PayPal charge removed.

 Fortunately, there are strategies to recover your money and regulations that will help you do it.

 If you’re the victim of a Zelle scam, can you get a refund?